 This is somewhat similar to our Crockpot bbq beef dish because you just throw it on in and let it cook all day.
 No need to brown or sear at the beginning, you can if you want to though.
 I like super low prep always on busy mornings.
 If we are heading out the door early the last thing I want to do is prep anything.

-1. 2-3 pound piece of chuck roast or other cut of beef, boneless and thawed
+1. 2-3 pound piece of chuck roast or other cut like sirloin tip roast works but more fat is better, boneless and thawed

-2. A packet of your favorite dry Gravy mix
+2. A packet of your favorite dry Gravy mix, dry

 This dish was first served to me at a little spot in New York City.
 I will say that this copycat version is really close to what it tasted like.
 Much cheaper to make homemade of course.